 For the Peak G approach, read the "Approach" tab and especially the section that deals with continuing up the trail from the Mount Powell trail junction to Upper Piney Lake.
-Our description provides some campsite hints if you want to backpack into here and the following description begins at a campsite we utilized about 1.5 mile SE of the Mt.
+Our description provides some campsite hints if you want to backpack into here and the following description begins at the "Horse Collar" campsite about .7 mile SE of the Mt.
 Powell trail turnoff.
-From our campsite, we continued on the unmaintained trail which stayed on the east side of the valley and meandered southeast through forest and meadows.
+From the trailhead parking at Piney Lake it's 4.15 miles to the campsite, then 3.2 miles to Peak G summit.
+From that campsite, we continued on the unmaintained trail which stayed on the east side of the valley and meandered southeast through forest and meadows.
 The best directions we had for climbing Peak G had us continue up valley to close to a minor creek and drainage that descends southwest from the saddle between Peaks F and G. It was a little difficult to locate the small creek draining from the basin below Peaks F & G as described.
 We had to stop several times and orient ourselves using avalanche chutes across the valley as our main bearing.
 But we did locate the creek and began our main ascent just to the north of it.
 To get here, the trail we followed was along the edge of a large meadow in the center of the valley.
 The mile or so stroll through here got our boots and pants thoroughly wet again.
 At times, the trail would branch to avoid some of the marshier areas.
 Some of these other branches we followed on the way back out.
 At times, the choices become a little confusing, but for the most part, they all come back together.
 These coordinates should get you to an open meadow at the foot of that drainage: N 39° 43' 14.50" W 106° 19' 53.66"

 The main ascent is insanely steep.
 In just a fraction over a horizontal mile, you gain about 2,600 feet.
 You do the math!
 Upon leaving the main trail, you must first do some serious bushwhacking through a lot of fallen logs, etc. After a short distance of that, things improve as you hike steeply up through forest, following faint game trails.
 These trails will lead up past a cliff system and then back over to the creek where you can hike on the north side all the way up into the tundra and rock basin below the peak.
 After an exhausting hour of this hiking, you will reach the last group of trees in the basin and can continue a little beyond that to a point where according to the contours, the steepness relents just a little at around 12,000 ft.
 Take a break on some large boulders, which is about the only place you can find with any secure footing.
 From here on, almost all of the remaining ascent will be on broken rock.
 While taking a break, study the mountain above and possible routes.
 The large couloir that leads to the saddle between F and G is quite obvious, but it looks unrelentingly steep and rocky and not very inviting.
 However, that is a route that some choose to take and correctly done goes at no more than Class 4.
 Well to the right of that saddle, there is another couloir, that lower down certainly appears rocky and difficult, but up towards its head, appears to lessen in difficulty and even offer a tundra covered slope that leads to the summit ridge.
 It was our estimation and hope that this couloir would lead us to a point on the summit ridge, just south of the higher, north summit.
 It turns out, we were wrong in our estimation of where it would come out.
 A little more careful study of the map would have led to the conclusion that this couloir would bring us out just south of the southern summit and just north of the 13,129 “Black” benchmark.